eichmeierbr/avc_urdf/avc_motion/README.md

 Then we had to import the URDF from our other miniproject (avc_description.launch.xml and avc_rvizSim.launch line 14).
 We also made it so that the wheels spin according to the change in odometry.

+## Visual Changes from URDF Project

 We made changes to the original URDF so the the wheels could twist like they do in real life, the previous mini-project had implemented a simple differential drive model.
 We put in the steering angle limits as well as velocity limits to match those of the actual vehicle.
 We had to change the base_link frame so that we could control the robot between the back wheels rather than the center of mass based on the maths of the control model.

 ![Simulation](https://github.com/eichmeierbr/avc_urdf/blob/master/sim.png)

-## Visual Changes from URDF Project

-The only change to the urdf model was the color switch from white to green for asthetic appeal.

 ## Help - Melodic Changes
 If running melodic, you must go into the urdf folder